-Employers evaluate how we handled a situation in the past as a good indicator of how we will handle a similar situation in the future.
+Employers evaluate how you handled a situation in the past as a good indicator of how you will handle a similar situation in the future.
 Respond using specific examples and positive results.

 - Describe a time when you were faced with a stressful situation that demonstrated your coping skills. - Give me an example of a time you set a goal and were able to meet or achieve it. - Tell me about a time when you had too many things to do and you were required to prioritize. - What is your typical way of dealing with conflict?
-Give me an example. - Give me an example when you took initiative and took the lead. - Describe a situation in which you were able to use persuasion to successfully convince someone to see things your way. - Tell me about a recent situation in which you had to deal with a very upset customer or coworker. - Give me a specific example of a time when you used good judgment and logic in solving a problem. - Tell me about a time you used your presentation skills to influence someone's opinion. - Tell me about a difficult decision you have made in the last year. - Give me a specific time in which you had to conform to a policy with which you did not agree. - Please discuss an important written document you were required to complete. - Tell me about a time in which you had to go above and beyond the call of duty in order to get the job done. - Give me an example of a time that you had to make a split second decision. - Tell me about a time you were able to successfully deal with another person even when that individual may not have personally liked you (or vice versa). - Give me an example of a time in which you motivated others. - Tell me about a time you delegated a project effectively. - Give an example of a time you used fact-finding skills to solve a problem. - Tell me about a time you missed an obvious solution to a problem. - Describe a time when you anticipated potential problems and developed preventive measures - Tell me about a time when you were forced to make unpopular decisions.
+Give me an example. - Give me an example when you took initiative and took the lead. - Describe a situation in which used persuasion to successfully change someone's position or opinion. - Tell me about a recent situation in which you had to deal with an upset customer or coworker. - Give me a specific example of a time when you used good judgment and logic in solving a problem. - Tell me about a time you used your presentation skills to influence someone's opinion. - Tell me about a difficult decision you have made in the last year. - Give me a specific time in which you had to conform to a policy with which you did not agree. - Please discuss an important written document you were required to complete. - Tell me about a time when had to go above and beyond the call of duty in order to get the job done. - Give me an example of a time that you had to make a split second decision. - Tell me about a time you were able to successfully deal with another person even when that individual may not have personally liked you (or vice versa). - Give me an example of a time in which you motivated others. - Tell me about a time you delegated a project effectively. - Give an example of a time you used fact-finding skills to solve a problem. - Tell me about a time you missed an obvious solution to a problem. - Describe a time when you anticipated potential problems and developed preventive measures. - Tell me about a time when you were forced to make an unpopular decision.